thelittlemike/llm_intents/README.md

 Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.

-* Adding Tools for Assist to HACS can be using this button:
+* Adding Tools for Assist to HACS can be using this button - note, this is a link to the skye-harris version.
+I have not pushed this to HACS.
+I didn't want to cause confusion or make anyone think I created this tool.
+I'm standing on the shoulders of people much greater than I. The rest of this document is from the original repo:
   [![image](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=skye-harris&repository=llm_intents&category=integration)

 <br>